archivesspace/tech-docs/src/content/docs/customization/configuration.md

-A more complex example: set the boost query value (bq) to boost the relevancy for the query string in the title, set the phrase fields parameter (pf) to boost the relevancy for the title when the query terms are in close proximity to each other, and set the phrase slop (ps) parameter for the pf parameter to indicate how close the proximity should be:
+A more complex example: set the boost query value (bq) to boost the relevancy for the query string in the title, set the phrase fields parameter (pf) to boost the relevancy for the title when the query terms are in proximity to each other, and set the phrase slop (ps) parameter for the pf parameter to indicate how close the proximity should be: